Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 - TeamWork – the best task & team management tool for anyone.

 - Missinglettr – spend less time on social media with automated publishing and more.

 - IFTTT – to automate many of your daily tasks.
-Once you start using it, you’ll wonder why didn’t you start before.
+Once you start using it, you’ll wonder, why you didn’t start before.

-- HubStaff – simple productivity and time tracking tool – highly useful for start-ups.
+- HubStaff – simple productivity and time tracking tool – highly useful for startups.

 - Spike – manage all your email accounts in one place.
-Task through emails like you do in chat.
+Task through emails like you do in a chat.
 You can check the delivery and view time as well.